TylerJang27/Scav_Hunt_Extension/README.md

 ## Overview

-A simple Chrome Extension to create a Scavenger Hunt based on [encoded json](res/hunt.json).
-Only use Chrome Extensions and JSON created by those you trust.
+A simple Chrome Extension to create a Scavenger Hunt for URLs based on [encoded json](res/hunt.json).
+Only load JSON hunts created by those you trust.

 ![image](graphics/clue_1.jpg)
 ![image](graphics/clue_2.jpg)